Studying with autism spectrum disorder (ASD)

 Autism spectrum disorder, or ASD, is the term for a range of neurodevelopmental conditions or differences which can impact your studies at Leiden University.

 Adaptations can be made to the ways in which you follow classes and take exams.
-Special arrangements and facilities offered by Leiden University for students with ASD are:
+Special arrangements and facilities offered by Leiden University for students with ASD are for example:

 - Extensions to assignment deadlines